Families & Community » School Funding

 Understanding How Our San Carlos Schools Are Funded

-The San Carlos School District is a state-funded (LCFF) district.
+SCSD is a state-funded (LCFF) district.
 However, this state funding only accounts for 75% of what our schools need to be successful.
 Nearly 25% of the funding for our district comes from local sources – property taxes, local parcel taxes, and parent and community donations through SCEF and school PTAs.
+Maintaining the high standards for education we expect for our students is a community effort.

 What Does It Mean to Be State (LCFF) Funded?